ONSdigital/sdg-indicators/_pages/cookies.md

     </tr>
     <tr>
       <td>_gat</td>
-      <td>Used to throttle the request rate to limit the colllection of data</td>
+      <td>Used to manage the rate at which page view requests are made</td>
       <td>1 minute</td>
     </tr>
     <tr>